kinshuksinghbist/Cross-Mapper/README.md

 # Multi-Camera Cross Mapping and Annotation

 This project performs multi-camera object tracking on football match footage.
-The primary goal is to detect players, track them within each video feed, and then create a consistent mapping of player IDs between two different camera views using homography.
+The primary goal is to detect players, track them within each video feed, and then create a consistent mapping of player IDs between two different camera views using homography. **Please download the attached documentation for reference and my approach to the problem.**

 ![til](./Result_Sample.gif)
 -----